OPM/opm-tests/wpwe/WPWE.md

 `WPWE-ACCUMULATE` is the one to read first, because it decides how every other table here is interpreted.
-B-1H loses two connections early, on days 7.1 and 19.1 of the January interval; an ACTIONX tightens WECON on C-1H at day 100 and its limit bites at days 182 and 504, far from either end of the run.
+B-1H loses two connections early, on days 7.1 and 19.1 of the January interval; an ACTIONX tightens WECON on C-1H on 10 April and its limit bites at days 182 and 504, far from either end of the run.
 Flow puts each event on the ministep row that produced it and nothing on any report
 boundary: